COVID-19 pandemic in New York (state): Impact on sports

 Most of the state's sports teams were affected.
-Major League Baseball cancelled the remainder of spring training on March 12, 2020, and on March 16 it announced that the season will be postponed indefinitely, after the recommendation from the CDC to restrict events of more than 50 people for the next eight weeks, affecting the New York Yankees and New York Mets.
+Major League Baseball cancelled the remainder of spring training on March 12, 2020, and on March 16 it announced that the season would be postponed indefinitely, after the recommendation from the CDC to restrict events of more than 50 people for the next eight weeks, affecting the New York Yankees and New York Mets.
 The National Basketball Association suspended the season for 30 days starting March 12, affecting the New York Knicks and Brooklyn Nets.
 The National Hockey League season was suspended indefinitely on March 12, affecting the New York Rangers, New York Islanders, and Buffalo Sabres.
 Major League Soccer postponed the season for 30 days starting March 12, affecting the New York Red Bulls and New York City FC.
 On March 12, the National Lacrosse League postponed the remainder of their season until further notice, affecting the seasons of the Buffalo Bandits, Rochester Knighthawks, and New York Riptide.
 The XFL suspended its season on March 12, affecting the inaugural season of the New York Guardians.

 In college sports, the National Collegiate Athletic Association cancelled all winter and spring tournaments, most notably the Division I men's and women's basketball tournaments, affecting colleges and universities statewide.
 On March 16, the National Junior College Athletic Association also canceled the remainder of the winter seasons as well as the spring seasons.

 The state's high school basketball playoffs had begun in early March with no spectators allowed.
 On March 12, the New York State Public High School Athletic Association (NYSPHSAA) suspended remaining winter sports championship contests in all sports that still had not decided them: boys' and girls' basketball, ice hockey, and bowling.

 On March 17, four members of the Brooklyn Nets, including Kevin Durant, were confirmed positive for COVID-19.